genzyio/genzy/docs/docs/categories/06-Services/service-class-params-config.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If you'd like the service methods to be able to receive [query](https://en.wikipedia.org/wiki/Query_string) and/or [path](https://rapidapi.com/blog/api-glossary/parameters/path/) parameters, you can customize them in a `$nimbly` property.
+If you'd like the service methods to be able to receive [query](https://en.wikipedia.org/wiki/Query_string) and/or [path](https://rapidapi.com/blog/api-glossary/parameters/path/) parameters, you can customize them in a `$genzy` property.

 If you're using [TypeScript](https://www.typescriptlang.org/) you can define configuration using [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).